South William Street, Dublin

-William Street South, commonly known as South William Street, (Irish: Plás Mhic Liam Theas) is a street located on Dublin's Southside.
+South William Street, (Irish: Plás Mhic Liam Theas) is a street located on Dublin's Southside.

 Location

 It runs from the junction with Exchequer Street, Wicklow Street, and St. Andrew's Street on its northeastern end to the junction of Johnson Place and Stephen Street on its southwestern end.

 History

 The street was laid out in 1676 by William Williams and was part of Dublin's 17th-century expansion beyond its medieval walls.
-The street has one of the largest and most complete groups of 18th century merchants' houses in the city.
+The street has one of the largest and most complete groups of 18th-century merchants' houses in the city.
 However, M'Cready claims the street is named after King William III.

+Number 12-13 on the street was built as the headquarters to the Dublin Artisans' Dwellings Company.

+21st century

 In 2012, the street was rebranded as being the centre of Dublin's "Creative Quarter", an area noted for its "independent design stores, fashion outlets and cafes".
 The UK's Academy of Urbanism has noted that the street has transformed "from the bustling heart of the rag trade to a well-known spot for retail entrepreneurs, start-ups and those in search of a good night out".